guillaumeme/dtaianomaly/docs/getting_started/examples.rst

 is natively a part of ``dtaianomaly``.

 .. seealso::
-    Check out the :doc:`custom model example<examples/custom_models>` for more information!
+    Check out the :doc:`extensibility example<examples/extensibility>` for more information!

 .. rubric:: Quantitative evaluation with a workflow